nirmata/nirmata-scripts/remove users/README.md

-<p align="right"> This script is used to delete users that do not belong to any teams in Nirmata.
+<p align="left"> This script is used to delete users that do not belong to any teams in Nirmata.

 Prerequites
 - Make sure you have curl and jq installed on the machine where you are running this script